OctoSplash01/OctoSplash01/README.md

 - 🛠 Always working to improve my skills in OpenGL, even though GLSL can drive a person crazy.
 - 🎯 I love solving problems and learning something new every day.
 - 🍺 Some people live off energy drinks and coffee.
 I do too, but I also enjoy having a beer or two before bed.
+- 💀 Governments trying to ruin the internet piss me off.

 ## 🔐 Private Projects